smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

                   ...
               }

-      Inside this section the token names are listed that may be sent via implicit repetition using ``self_send_n(...)``.
+      Only token identifiers mentioned this section may be sent via implicit repetition using ``self_send_n(...)``.
 That is, inside the token a repetition number is stored and the ``receive()`` function keeps returning the same token identifier until the repetition number is zero.
-      Only tokens, that appear inside the ``repeated_token`` section may be subject to this mechanism.

 .. data:: token_type

-      In case the default token class/type is not enough, inside this section a customized token type can be defined.
-This feature is explained later in chapter :ref:`sec:token`.
+      Quex generates a default token class/struct for the lexical analyzer containing a 'text' and a 'number' member.
+If this is not sufficient, customized token classes/structs may be defined in the ``token_type`` section (chapter :ref:`sec:token`).

 .. data:: start